 Did You Know?

 - Close to one million people in Washington receive SNAP (food assistance).
-Nearly 2/3 of all them are children, elderly and people with disabilities.
+Nearly 2/3 of them are children, elderly, and people with disabilities.

-- 268,000 kids in Puget Sound are eligible for free or reduced lunch.
+- 249,356 kids in the Puget Sound are eligible for free or reduced-price lunch.

 Making An Impact